randomouscrap98/arduboy_toolset/README.md

 * Create/edit custom flashcarts with custom categories
 * Create/edit `.arduboy` package files
 * Convert images into code or data for use with the Arduboy2 or FX library
+* Update your Arduboy FX with the latest games and updates from the [official cart website](http://www.bloggingadeadhorse.com/cart/Cart.html)

 ## Quickstart